The lawyers at MacLeod & Company bring decades of legal understanding to serve the needs of their clients.

 The Support Team

-MacLeod & Company couldn’t operate without the very capable and dedicated assistance of Vilma Castillo, Paralegal, and Sean Doubt, Technical Services.
-Vilma and Sean have been a part of the team for 12 and 16 years respectively, assisting our lawyers and our clients.
+MacLeod & Company couldn’t operate without the very capable and dedicated assistance of our support team.
+Sean Doubt, head of Technical Services, has been a part of the team for 17 years, assisting our lawyers and our clients.
 Loushawna Haselhan has recently joined us in the role of Legal Assistant.

 Sean Doubt Technical Services